AI Use Cases/Construction

 What is the timeframe to deploy AI programmatic ad bidding?

-Deployment typically runs 10-14 weeks: weeks 1-3 cover system architecture and Procore/Primavera integration setup; weeks 4-6 involve historical bid data ingestion and model training on your win/loss patterns; weeks 7-9 include pilot testing with your marketing and estimating teams; weeks 10-14 cover full go-live and feedback calibration.
-Most Construction clients see measurable results - improved bid fit scores and marketing efficiency - within 60 days of production launch, with full ROI visibility by month 4-5.
+Plan for a working system inside the first 100 days: weeks 1-3 cover system architecture and Procore/Primavera integration setup; weeks 4-6 involve historical bid data ingestion and model training on your win/loss patterns; weeks 7-9 include pilot testing with your marketing and estimating teams; weeks 10-14 cover full go-live and feedback calibration.
+A rollout like this is scoped to show measurable results - improved bid fit scores and marketing efficiency - within 60 days of production launch, with full ROI visibility by month 4-5.

 What are the key benefits of using AI for programmatic ad bidding in the construction industry?